asam-oss/OSC-ALKS-scenarios/README.md

 or
 b) Create an environment variable "OPENPASS", which directs to the installation directory of openPASS.
 E.g. "C:\MyFolder\openPASS\"
 4. Execute the script "run_Scenario.bat", located in the "Scenarios" folder of the local repository
-5. By changing the parameter values in the parameter declaration section of the OpenSCENARIO files within their defined constraints, the concrete scenarios can be varied.
+5. If you change the parameter values in the parameter declaration section of the OpenSCENARIO files within their defined constraints, the concrete scenarios can be varied manually.

 #### Notes regarding esmini: